 en [gre.]: in, soma [gre.]: body

-ensoma is a combination of dance and movement techniques,body/mind and therapeutic practices and contact, chiropractic and massage practices.
+ensoma is a combination of dance and movement techniques,body/mind and therapeutic practices and contact, manual and massage practices.

 with a playful attitude and trust in the body the wisdom we embody is unleashed.